Alex141/CalcBinding/README.md

 ```

 ## Overview
-Following examples show xaml snippets with standart Binding and with CalcBinding:
+Following example shows xaml snippets with standart Binding and with CalcBinding in very simple case:

 ## Before: